morningcloud/vehicle-identification/README.md

-# Vehicle Identification Project
+# Vehicle Identification

 # Background
-The project's objective is to automate the process of collecting the vehicle identification details (i.e. Bus Run, Plate No) from image captures via mobile devices.
+The objective is to automate the process of collecting the vehicle identification details (i.e. Bus Run, Plate No) from image captures taken via mobile devices.

 # Process Flow
 Below flow diagram show the overall steps involved in the identification process